 National Endowment for the Arts (NEA)

-- Receiving a grant from the National Endowment for the Arts confers prestige on supported projects, strengthening museums' ability to attract matching funds from other public and private funders.
-On average, each dollar awarded by the Arts Endowment leverages up to nine dollars from other sources. - The federal role of the National Endowment for the Arts is uniquely valuable. - Forty percent of NEA's grant funds are distributed to state arts agencies for re-granting, ensuring that states may set their own priorities.
+- The federal role of the National Endowment for the Arts is uniquely valuable. - 40% of NEA's grant funds are distributed to state arts agencies for re-granting, ensuring that states may set their own priorities.

 Status